Install Docker

 There are step-by-step instructions for Bitbucket, Gitlab, and github access which explain the configuration needed to provide the environment variables for the docker container.

-‘Stable’ is built for OS linux and architecture amd64 and in future there will be builds for architecture arm64.
+‘Stable’ is built for OS linux and architectures amd64 (X86) and arm64 (Apple silicon).

-The latest builds are available on the threatdragon-repo, for example:
+The very latest builds are available from the Threat Dragon dockerhub:

 docker pull threatdragon/owasp-threat-dragon:latest-arm64